About US Quidditch

 - We build a safe, inclusive, and respectful community.

-- We strive to be a leader in gender inclusivity for all age groups.
+- We strive to be a leader in gender and racial inclusivity for all age groups.

 - We create meaningful community partnerships.